theopenconversationkit/tock-react-kit/README.md

 ### Configure custom renderers

-Custom rendering can currently be defined for text and images.
+Custom rendering can currently be defined for text, images, and buttons.
 Here are some examples of what this enables:

 - processing custom markup in the text of any component
 - stripping harmful HTML tags and attributes when the backend is untrustworthy
-- dynamically decorating text messages
+- dynamically decorating text messages and buttons
 - automatically embedding SVG images into the DOM
 - implementing fallback behavior when an image fails to load
 - using [metadata](#message-metadata) sent by the server to set image properties like width and height
+- setting up redirects for links

 See the [`TockSettings`](#renderersettings) API reference for the details of available renderers.